Harry Cahill: Belfast YMCA

 Cahill worked in insurance and in 1955 his work required to him to move to Belfast where he played for Belfast YMCA, winning Irish Senior Cup with them in 1961.
 While with Belfast YMCA he also played for Ulster and represented Great Britain.

 England

 When playing for Coventry & North Warwickshire Hockey Club in the 1960s, Cahill trained with Coventry City F.C., then managed by Jimmy Hill.
-Hill allegedly offered Cahill professional terms as an association footballer.
+Hill allegedly offered Cahill professional terms as a footballer.
 In 1974 he helped Coventry & North Warwickshire win the Midlands League.
 He also played for Tamworth and eventually finished his field hockey playing career with Worthing, helping them to win the 1981 Sussex Cup when aged over 50.
 He continued playing in veterans competitions into his late 50s and also served as Worthing club captain between 1986 and 1990.
 At club level he often chose to play outfield as an inside-right.
 While playing in England, Cahill also represented Warwickshire, Staffordshire and Buckinghamshire at inter-county level.